 Practical Christianity

-The point of Christianity is to bring us back to the relationship we are supposed to have with God.
+The point of Christianity is to bring us back to the relationship we're supposed to have with God.
 First we need to realize that this is not primarily something we do, it is something we must experience.
 We can hear about God’s love but until we need it, it seldom has a significant impact on us.
 Here is where God uses the law as a pedagogue to bring us to where we feel the need for a savior and the need for a different covenant in which to change.

 So, first off we need to connect with God’s love, for His love inspires trust which takes hold of His promises, creating the perspective we need to grow.
 The Bible says that we must draw near to God and He will draw near to us (Jms 4:8).
-Let’s put that in a different way.
+Let’s put that a different way.
 The Holy Spirit is everywhere.
-What we need to do is focus on connecting with God while ignoring all those things that distract us.
+What we need to do is focus on connecting with God while ignoring those things that distract us.

 When Elijah was in the desert, having fled from Jezebel (I Kgs 19:11), God dazzled him with a great earthquake, a raging wind and a fire but He was not in those manifestations.
 He then spoke to Elijah in a whisper.
 That is the way it is when we seek to connect with God.
 We must quiet our life to the point where we can experience His quiet presence.

 Then we must take God at His word and make His promises our reality by choosing to believe what He says.
 Your feelings will go this way and that, you must refuse to trust them.
-Fix your eyes on His love, hold on to His word, with your will, until your feelings settle down.
+Fix your eyes on His love, hold on to His word, with your will, until your feelings subside.

 The center of our Christian life is connecting with God, experiencing His love and care with respect to what is going on in our lives.
 Each day we need more or less of God’s compassion, understanding, patience, unconditional acceptance, protection, support, guidance and respect for our freedom.
 I say, more or less, because some days we really need His support while others we need more of His compassionate understanding.
 Some days we need Him to be our celestial shrink and others just to be there for us.

+We tend to REFLECT what we experience.
 Dorthy Nolte wrote a poem about the law of spiritual cause and effect.
-We tend to REFLECT what we experience.
 This is part of that poem.

 If a child lives with encouragement,